ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 - stack
 - storage device

-> Note that the definition of port component in {{IANA_YANG}} needs to be refined in future version of this document.
+> Note that the definition of port component in {{IANA_HW_YANG}} needs to be refined in future version of this document.

 > TBD: Recap the concept of chassis/slot/component/board/... in {{TMF_SD2-20}}.